bearz-sh/qtr/README.md

 ## LICENSE

-Everything is MIT unless otherwise noted.
+Everything is MIT unless otherwise noted in a file.